qdread/SEAStats/faq.md

 - **Machine learning**: Again, I am not an expert but I am constantly trying to learn new machine learning techniques.
 I can help you with models like random forest and other multivariate clustering techniques.
 - **And more ...**: Feel free to ask me about any kind of model or analysis.
 If I can't help you I will try my best to find people or resources that can give you the help you need.

-## What does the help you provide "look like"?
+## What does the help you provide look like?

 It ranges the whole gamut from a quick email or 10-minute conversation, to a collaboration that can last for months or years.
 I can answer questions you have, help point you toward resources that can help you learn about the stats or models you need, or review code or text you've written to make sure it's correct.
 If needed, I can do some analysis for you, or even take the lead on the entire data manipulation, analysis, and presentation workflow.
 It really depends on your needs.
 Every project is different!
 But no matter what, it is a "co-creation" process where we will work together to use your data to tell the story you want to tell.